AWS EMR

 - has a port open for communication with the service.

-- has a SSH port open to allow direct SSH into the instances, using the key specified at startup
+- has an SSH port open to allow direct SSH into the instances, using the key specified at the startup.

 - only allows interaction with the master instance